 Benefits of Investing in Fundrise

-- Fundrise charges low fees for their services.
-On average, Fundrise charges investors 0.30 to 0.50 of their invested capital to manage their investments each year.
+- Fundrise charges low fees for its services.
+There’s a 0.85 percent fee annually on assets and a 0.15 percent management fee.
+Naturally, this compares favorably with traditional approaches that cost 5 or 6 percent a year.
 If you’re looking for an investment option with fees that won’t eat away at your earnings too much, Fundrise might be it.

 - You can potentially invest in Fundrise through an IRA.
 If you open a self-directed IRA, you can invest your funds into Fundrise notes.

 - Fundrise lets you search through and filter offers to find the most interesting – and potentially profitable – deals.
-Just like Lending Club lets you sort notes based on risk level and earning potential, you can browse the Fundrise site for investments that meet your individual criteria.
+Just like Lending Club lets you sort notes based on risk level and earning potential, you can browse the Fundrise site for investments that meet your personalized criteria.
 If you like to have some control over your investments, this is a huge deal.

 - Fundrise income is as passive as it gets.
 While investing in real estate the old-fashioned way requires a lot of intensive planning and plenty of hands-on work, Fundrise requires nothing of the sort.
 Once you choose your investments, nearly everything else is taken care of for you.